dohalloran/PrimerMapper/readme.txt

 5. Remote sequence access from GenBank and dbSNP
 6. Primer BLAST facility against multiple NCBI databases
 7. Generates primer dimer scores for all primers generated to facilitate multiplex PCR expts
+8. Provides browser visualization of primer maps and permits the user to draw new primers

 To run, execute as follows:
 >perl PrimerMapper_driver.pl